depthbomb/SpotlightSaver/README.md

 Requires _Windows 10 Anniversary Update_ (`1607`, `Redstone 1`, `10.0.14393`) or later. **Microsoft.Windows.ContentDeliveryManager** (enabled by default) should also not be disabled or else you won't receive new images periodically.

+Windows 11 _may_ work but I cannot test it myself at the moment.

 ## Usage

 Spotlight Saver can either be downloaded as a standalone binary or installed via an installer, both of which are provided in the [latest release.](https://github.com/depthbomb/SpotlightSaver/releases/latest)